openemail/openemail-docs-v1/docs/third_party-gitea.md

 }
 ```

 3\.
-Open `mailcow.conf` and define the binding you want gitea to use for SSH.
+Open `openemail.conf` and define the binding you want gitea to use for SSH.
 Example:

 ```
 GITEA_SSH_PORT=127.0.0.1:4000
 ```

 5\.
-Run `docker-compose up -d` to bring up the gitea container and run `docker-compose restart nginx-mailcow` afterwards.
+Run `docker-compose up -d` to bring up the gitea container and run `docker-compose restart nginx-openemail` afterwards.

 6\.
-Open `http://${MAILCOW_HOSTNAME}/gitea/`, for example `http://mx.example.org/gitea/`.
+Open `http://${OPENEMAIL_HOSTNAME}/gitea/`, for example `http://mx.example.org/gitea/`.
 For database details set `mysql` as database host.
-Use the value of DBNAME found in mailcow.conf as database name, DBUSER as database user and DBPASS as database password.
+Use the value of DBNAME found in openemail.conf as database name, DBUSER as database user and DBPASS as database password.

 7\.
 Once the installation is complete, login as admin and set "settings" -> "authorization" -> "enable SMTP".
 SMTP Host should be `postfix` with port `587`, set `Skip TLS Verify` as we are using an unlisted SAN ("postfix" is most likely not part of your certificate).